-Languages using Asian scripts, like Chinese or Japanese, should not include bold or italic characters as they possibly make the script illegible.
+Languages using Asian scripts, like Chinese opens in a new windowor Japanese opens in a new window, should not include bold or italic characters as they possibly make the script illegible.
 Instead of bold for instance, larger fonts should be used.
 Instead of italic a different type font can be used.

 DTP After Translation Checklist